ministryofjustice/et-full-system/README.md

 * on_failure (default) - means record everything but throw away passing tests - useful for seeing what went wrong when developing
 * false - means don't record anything
 * true - means record everything
-* @tag1,@tag2,@anyothertag,~@butnotthisone - Uses cucumber tagging to work out whether to or not (these tags can be anything you want)
+* @tag1,@tag2,@anyothertag,~@butnotthisone - Uses cucumber tagging to work out whether to or not (these tags can be anything you want).
+Useful for presentational purposes for example

 #### Video Recording - How It Works